kstewart/kstewart.me/_posts/2010-03-14-3-Is-The-Magic-Number.markdown

 writing code is a social activity.
 Developers need to talk to other developers, bounce ideas off each other or just show off.
 It's a *craft*.
 That's why the whole idea of software craftsmanship holds so much appeal.
 We applied Industrial Revolution principles to knowledge work and that's just insane.
 Unfortunately, many large companies still haven't [gotten the memo](http://www.entertonement.com/clips/pmrmbndcrh--Did-you-see-the-memo-about-thisOffice-Space-Gary-Cole-Bill-Lumbergh-).

-Large companies have introduced so much overhead to the process delivering software it's amazing any gets released at all.
+Large companies have introduced so much overhead to the process of delivering software it's amazing any gets released at all.
 Much of this overhead is related to *managing communication between functional teams*.
 Interesting...

 Has any one considered WHY we even have functional teams?
 Why isn't everyone involved on the project on one team? *Duh!
 Too many people.* Why do we have so many people? *Because we need specialists, so we break them up into teams, give them managers and then add project managers to facilitate communication...* Which, of course, is absolutely necessary because we all know that engineers don't have [people skills](http://www.break.com/usercontent/2008/4/Office-Space-I-have-people-skills-488721.html).